bitshifted/cloud-tools/tf-bootstrap-aws/README.md

 * `AssumeRolePrincipals` (required) - list of principals who are allowed to assume Terraform execution role
 * `UseDefaultS3EncryptionKey` (optional) - if `true` (default) use default AWS managed S3 encryption key.
 Otherwise, use customer managed KMS key
 * `BucketEncryptionKey` (optional) - ARN of the customer managed KMS key used for bucket encryption.
 If specified, and `UseDefaultS3EncryptionKey` is `false`, this key will be used for encryption.
 If not specified, and `UseDefaultS3EncryptionKey` is `false`, new KMS key will be created
+* `EnableS3AccessLogging` (optional) - if `true` (default), S3 bucket for access logging will be use and access logging enabled.
+Otherwise, access logging will not be enabled.
 * `Environment` (requried) - value for the `Environment` tag applied to resources
 * `Version` (requried) - value for the `Version` tag applied to resources